Social

 China (in Chinese)

-Please see ESG data for the detail.
+Please see ESG data for details.

 In Japan, Bridgestone monitors the state of quality in the market and also collects and analyzes market quality information and VOCs.
 The company also implements a PDCA approach for early resolution and to implement improvements in accordance with its quality manuals and standards.
 At other SBUs, potential quality issues and customer complaints are collected and analyzed.
 In particular, safety issues are analyzed in detail in accordance with local regulations and Bridgestone standards.